dragosmatteo/dragosmatteo/README.md

 - 👋 Hi, I’m @dragosmatteo
 - 👀 I’m interested in programming, entrepreneurship, crypto, stock market, and sports.
 - 🌱 I’m currently learning Web Development and improving my skills every day!
-- 💞️ I’m looking to collaborate on anything.
+- 💞 I'm looking forward to collaborating on any cool project.
 - 📫 How to reach me on email: dragosmatteod@gmail.com

 <!---